phillycommunitywireless/docs/docs/installations/solarmesh.md

 Common issues include:

-* Battery Discharge - the battery should read between 12.5V > 14.6V
+* Battery Discharge - the battery should read between 12.5V > 14.6V.
+    * Anything less than 12.5v and the battery management system will shut off to save power.
 * Connections between the enclosure and the charge controller, as well as the connections between the charge controller and AP.
+    * There should be a **red** light on the charge controller, and a **green** light on the PoE injector.
 * Low temperature or bad weather conditions